-- Programming of Finite Element Methods in MATLAB: The aim of the lecture is to discuss how to implement the linear finite element method for solving the Poisson equation in one and two dimensions.
+- Programming of Finite Element Methods in MATLAB: The aim of the lecture is to discuss how to implement the linear finite element method for solving the Poisson equation in one dimension.
 The practical realisation on the computer will be done during the exercise courses in the afternoon.

 - Basic knowledge of the MATLAB

 - Numerical mathematics, e.g., linear algebra, numerical integration.